Causal Temporal Regime Structure Learning: ACKNOWLEDGMENT

-We thank Ali Mourtada, Guillermo Ortiz-Jimenez, Nikolaos Dimitriadis, Anas Essounaini, Thibault Séjourné for helpful feedbacks and comments.
+We thank Ali Mourtada, Nikolaos Dimitriadis, Alessandro Favero, Guillermo Ortiz-Jimenez, Anas Essounaini, Thibault Séjourné for helpful feedbacks and comments.
 This work was supported by the SNSF Sinergia project ‘PEDESITE: Personalized Detection of Epileptic Seizure in the Internet of Things (IoT) Era’